 12.15 – 1pm Growing your own Food

-This session will be based in the polytunnel, the kitchen garden and the kitchen orchard and will cover planning your kitchen garden, crop rotation, how to deal with the ‘hungry gap’ and of course composting.
+This session will be based in the polytunnel and the kitchen garden and will cover planning your kitchen garden, crop rotation, how to deal with the ‘hungry gap’ and of course composting.

 1 – 2pm Lunch – a delicious organic lunch made from all our own produce